niko-rodrigue/deviser/README.md

 ## Current State ##

-At the current state Deviser  generates working compilable jsbml templates for:
+At the current state Deviser generates compilable templates, which serve as a foundation and facilitates the implementation of the following packages :

 1. Qualitative Models package (qual, for short) allows species in a model to have non-quantitative or non-continuous levels.